 - Fourth, to the bowl add the spices, feta and parm and mix well.

-- Fifth, cut the phyllo sheets into strips then brush with butter or oil.
+- Fifth, cut the phyllo pastry sheets into long strips then brush with melted butter or olive oil.

-- Next, place a portion of the spinach filling on the phyllo and fold it into little triangles.
+- Next, place a portion of the spinach mixture on the phyllo and fold it into little triangles.